Sovrano28/Whatsapp-UI-Clone/README.md

 # Whatsapp-Clone
- Design and developmenent of Whatsapp UI
+ Design and development of Whatsapp UI.

+ Project done with Tailwind CSS!